BaraSedih11/pythonTasks/readme.md

 The script `product_operations.py` defines a `Product` class with attributes like name, price, and quantity.
 Additionally, it includes functions to calculate the total cost of a given basket of products and apply a discount.

+## Task 3: Product Class Instance

+The task involves defining a class named `Product` with attributes such as name, price, and quantity.
+An instance of the class is created to showcase its usage.

 ## Task 5: Linear Algebra Functions

 The script `linear_algebra.py` includes Python functions for matrix multiplication, determinant calculation for 2x2 and 3x3 matrices, and inverse calculation for a 3x3 matrix.